qirh/get-random-number/README.md

-A quick net app that I wanted to build in order to see how quickly I can develop a simple FE app by using Vercel/Next.
+A quick next app.
+I built it to test out Vercel API.

-Verdict: it's pretty easy!
+Verdict: it's pretty easy to use!